Article By: MC1 Leonardo Carrillo

 “This will bring a broad range of disciplines together,” said Sritharan, “Cyber, unmanned systems, ASW [anti-submarine warfare], space systems operations … directed energy weapons systems which are not only operationally-connected but also underpinning scientific disciplines such as signal analysis, control science, electromagnetics, etc.,” he said.

-Research Professor of the Office of the Dean of Research, Dr. Sivaguru S. Sritharan, pictured lecturing to one of his current classes, is the director of the recently launched Center of Decision, Risk, Controls and Signals Intelligence, established to examine future DoD technology trends from a mathematical perspective.
+Professor and Director of the Office of the Dean of Research, Dr. Sivaguru S. Sritharan, pictured lecturing to one of his current classes, is the director of the recently launched Center of Decision, Risk, Controls and Signals Intelligence, established to examine future DoD technology trends from a mathematical perspective.

 Sritharan, a longtime advocate of the continued growth of NPS’ civilian Ph.D. student population during his tenure as Dean of the Graduate School of Engineering and Applied Sciences (GSEAS), proudly noted the center’s role in graduating its first Ph.D. student, Nathan Moshman, completing his dissertation this past September.